1. HOME

 2. Research

-Initiatives for Global Security and Energy Transition
+Division of Global Security and Energy Transition (Next-generation photovoltaic devices) Kubo Laboratory

 Research and development of high-efficiency solar cells working under various light conditions